FPL Insulation Rebates 2026 — How Naples & Fort Myers Homeowners Save

 The Process — From Free Energy Audit to Rebate Check

-One of our team members comes to your home.
-We inspect your existing insulation levels, perform a free thermal scan to identify air leaks and insulation gaps, and assess what your home currently has vs. what it needs.
+We inspect your existing insulation, perform a free thermal scan, and assess what your home needs.

 We coordinate the required FPL energy audit on our end — you don't need to navigate FPL's systems directly.

 We install the qualifying insulation and air sealing per FPL's program specifications.
-Most residential projects are completed in a single day.
+Most projects completed in a single day.

 We handle the rebate paperwork and submission to FPL.
 You provide any required homeowner information and signatures.

-FPL issues the rebate to the qualifying homeowner.
+FPL issues the rebate to you.
 Timing typically runs 4–8 weeks after project completion and submission.

 Other Tax Credits and Incentives for Florida Homeowners